Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 6. Eucalyptus Essential Oil

 Eucalyptus essential oil is a widely used natural remedy.
 Diffusing just a few drops into the air can help you kill germs, relieve a cough and clear sinuses.
 Using eucalyptus during flu seasons is especially recommended.

 The antiseptic value of eucalyptus oil can be attributed to the component called eucalyptol also known as 1,8-cineole.
 This major constituent showed antimicrobial effects on bacteria that cause tuberculosis, drug-resistant bacteria causing staph infections, different viruses, and fungi, including Candida.
-Eucalyptus essential oil is without a doubt one of the most versatile natural agents you can get your hands on.
+Eucalyptus essential oil without a doubt one of the most versatile natural agents you can get your hands on.

 TIPS FOR USE: